4 Stories, 1 Goal – Introducing Maria: First Time Investor

 “That was the first route I took, so if I’m going to try and buy something that will attract a professional, look at job opportunities, lack of property in the area, anything that’s going to entice a young professional to either relocate or want to live by where they work.
 Look beyond the pretty pictures of the brochure, ultimately you’re investing with someone.
 If you’re buying off-plan, it’s not the case you’re buying something that will go through in the next few months.
 You could have bought in the very initial stages, as soon as they’ve got planning, so it’s thinking of it as a longer-term play as well.”

-What advice would you give to investors?
+What advice would you give to a First Time Investor?

 “So thinking about if I was to do it again, it is just doing that research, working out who you’re buying from.
 I know that sounds silly but I think a lot of people assume that you’re going to get the same customer experience throughout which isn’t the case.